Demopans/SPRING_py3/README.md

 # SPRING_dev

-**Warning:** This README is out-of-date.
-It is being updated to reflect the update of `SPRING_dev` to Python 3.

-### Installing Python libraries
+## Conda Environment and Installing Python libraries

-To run SPRING Viewer locally, make sure Python 2.7 is installed (and that it's your active version).
-You will also need the following Python libraries:
+To run SPRING Viewer locally, you'll need to set up a conda environment for it and install its dependencies:

 `numpy`
 `scipy`